The Best Citizenship by Investment Programs for 2022

 You couldn’t always buy a passport.
 Before 1984 when St. Kitts and Nevis introduced its citizenship by investment program, economic citizenship did not exist.

 After 9/11, though, only Dominica and St. Kitts and Nevis stuck around.
 Fast forward another decade, however, and things began to change once again.
-There was almost a new program every year – Cyprus, Antigua and Barbuda, Grenada, the programs began to roll out.
+There was almost a new program every year – Antigua and Barbuda, Grenada – the programs began to roll out.

-Since I first wrote this article, there has been a huge proliferation of citizenship by investment programs around the world and, in 2021, there are 11 programs currently available:
+Since we first wrote this article, there has been a huge proliferation of citizenship by investment programs around the world, with others shutting down.

 Shortcut: The Best Citizenship by Investment Program